Pheidole megacephala: Colonies and reproduction

 Bigheaded ants nest in colonies underground.
-Colonies can have several queens and supercolonies can be formed by budding, when a queen and workers leave the original nest and set up a new colony nearby without swarming.
-In Florida, nuptial flights of winged ants take place during the winter and spring and afterwards, fertilized queens shed their wings and find a suitable site to found a new colony where they start laying eggs.
+Colonies can have several queens.
+Supercolonies can be formed by budding, when a queen and workers leave the original nest and set up a new colony nearby without swarming.
+In Florida, nuptial flights of winged ants take place during the winter and spring and afterwards.
+Fertilized queens shed their wings and find a suitable site to found a new colony where they start laying eggs.

 Each queen lays up to 290 eggs per month.
-The eggs hatch after two to four weeks and the legless white larvae, which are fed by the workers, pupate about a month later.
+The eggs hatch after two to four weeks.
+The legless white larvae, which are fed by the workers, pupate about a month later.
 The adult workers emerge ten to twenty days after that.

 The minor workers are much more numerous than the soldiers.
-Trails of ants lead up trunks, along branches and into the canopies of trees and debris-covered foraging tunnels with numerous entrances are created on the surface of the ground.
+Trails of ants lead up trunks, along branches and into the canopies of trees and debris-covered foraging tunnels.
+Numerous nest entrances are created on the surface of the ground.
 These may be confused with similar tubes built by subterranean termites.

 Pheidole megacephala can also live indoors.